 When we are struggling, we try our best to lift one another up, offer suggestions, resources and tips for what has worked for us.
 There is no handbook or parenting book about raising a child that is medically fragile.
-Most of our children don’t fit a mold.
+Most of our kids don’t fit a mold.
 All are uniquely their own, and many have multiple diseases or disorders that are so rare most doctors have never seen.
 When no one hears our child, we are their advocates.
 We yell, scream and fight for everything we know they deserve.
 Early on we realize, with a heavy heart, that the world we live in isn’t built for our children.
-Each and every day we are fighting someone about some aspect of their care.
+Every day we are fighting someone about some aspect of their care.
 It could be a doctor, a nurse, a therapist, an educator, or an insurance company.
-Every day we fight and launch battles for what we know our children need to thrive, and sometimes our fight ends in defeat.
+Every day we fight and launch battles for what we know our children need to thrive, and sometimes our struggle ends in defeat.
 We cry in our bedrooms at night.
 In the dead of night, many of us lie awake paralyzed by the fear of the unknown.
-All we want is to make our children not have to fight so hard to simply be.
+All we want is to make our children not have to fight so hard to simply live.

 Every day most of us are fighting a battle against a disease that we will never beat.
-Most of us know the very real implications of what can happen to our children at any given time.
+Most of us know the exact implications of what can happen to our children at any given time.
 We know that nothing in our world is to be taken for granted.
-Birthdays for our children aren’t a given so each and every year it is a CELEBRATION.
+Birthdays for our children aren’t a given so every year it is a CELEBRATION.
 Every year that passes and our child has survived, we have won a small battle.
-In this very fragile world we live in, we have been able to see the true meaning of love.
+In this very fragile world, we live in, we have been able to see the true meaning of love.
 Many of our children have been on the brink of death and come back, and we know that no matter what love is the only thing that can keep us going.
 We know that our love is what keeps us going on the days that feel impossible.
 Love is what will keep us moving on the days where the news at appointments is less than positive.
-We never never give up on our children, and we will never stop fighting for their well being.
+We never give up on our children, and we will never stop fighting for their well being.

 We are a sisterhood that has come together by accident.
 Our children are what unite us, but the beauty of this community is that we have seen life in a way most people will never experience.
 Our ability to help one another, help our children and sometimes try to help ourselves is a testament to how strong we truly are.
 Most of us don’t feel strong.
 In fact, many of us feel we are coming apart at the seams.
 However, we unite together when one is struggling.
 We lift each other up and remind one another it is OK to cry, feel defeated and be sad.
-Yet, we also remind each other we have to KEEP GOING.
+We also remind each other we have to KEEP GOING.
 No matter how hard our journey is – we have each other.
 Our path is full of debris and obstacles most parents will never experience, but we navigate it with grace and courage.
 We stand together as we move through our journey.

-This would be impossible to do alone.
+Parenting a child that is medically fragile would be impossible to do alone.
 While we may not get to spend time together, have play dates, and most of our relationships exist online – we are the village of Mother’s with Medically Fragile Children.
-It’s the best Village and world I’ve ever been in.
+A sisterhood of moms that love hard, help with compassion, and want the best for every child they encounter.
 I hate being here, but I don’t want to be anywhere else.